eduNEXT/atlas-ansible-utils/roles/mongo_7_0/steps_provisioning_replicas.md

 Steps for provisioning mongo replicas
 =====================================

-This is a guide for provisioning and configuring mongod on replica instance of the same.
+This is a guide for provisioning and configuring mongod on replica instance.

 Normally, for Mongo replicas, you need two replicas and one primary instance.
 Or, failing that, a primary, a replica, or an arbitrator.
 In this case, only the first case is explained.